Advanced Cancer Treatment Using Proton Radiation Treatment

 - Proton therapy may allow you to receive higher, more effective doses of radiation.
 Since proton therapy does not penetrate surrounding tissues, you may be able to receive a higher dose directly to the tumor which often allows for the shortening of your overall treatment period.

-- Scientific research has shown a reduced rate of secondary cancers and treatment-related side effects in proton patients, compared to X-ray patients.
+- Scientific research has shown that proton beam therapy is as effective as conventional X-ray radiotherapy but causes less toxicity to vital organs and a reduced rate of secondary cancers.
 As we get better at curing cancer and people are living longer after treatment, there is cause for concern about long-term side effects.
-Proton therapy addresses this concern.
+A 2016 study in The Lancet Oncology found that proton therapy has similar cure rates with fewer side effects and long-term toxicity than X-ray radiation.

 - Studies published in peer-reviewed medical journals have demonstrated the safety and effectiveness of proton therapy for a broad range of tumor sites.
 Proton therapy is best suited for solid tumors that are localized (i.e., have not spread), located near sensitive heathy tissue, and require high doses of radiation.
 Proton therapy can treat these tumors in a number of ways: